 Onions contain flavonoid antioxidants.
 Antioxidants are compounds that fight against free radicals in the body which cause oxidative stress.
 Thus, onion helps in blood circulation to the scalp and is often used as an age old remedy to promote hair growth.

-Peel an onion or two depending on your hair length and grind them in a blender.
+Peel an onion or two and grind them in a blender.
 Extract the onion juice, leaving aside the pulp.
 Apply this extracted juice on the scalp and leave it on for 30 minutes.
 Wash off with a gentle shampoo.

 Your scalp feeds on nutrients and oxygen while blood helps transport them.
 Massaging, essential oils, cold showers and all the above methods help increase blood flow to your scalp.
 While you do these, also figure out and stick to a healthy hair care routine, consisting of basics like washing, conditioning and protecting your hair from heat.